ferrycosv/the-musicker/development-strategy.md

 - The folders inside `./api` contains the endpoints and controllers to perform CRUD operations for the tables `albums, tracks, artists and playlist`, the queries used are defined in the `user-stories.md` file.

 ---

+## 2. User Story: `Client to render information received from the API`

+- User must be able visualize the information exchanged between the API and the client interface.
+- Inside `./client` we define the different pages and app files for the client implementation.

+---